Research

 Research is creative and systematic work undertaken to increase the stock of knowledge.
 It involves the collection, organization, and analysis of evidence to increase understanding of a topic, characterized by a particular attentiveness to controlling sources of bias and error.
 These activities are characterized by accounting and controlling for biases.
 A research project may be an expansion of past work in the field.
 To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the project as a whole.

 The primary purposes of basic research (as opposed to applied research) are documentation, discovery, interpretation, and the research and development (R&D) of methods and systems for the advancement of human knowledge.
 Approaches to research depend on epistemologies, which vary considerably both within and between humanities and sciences.
 There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, life, technological, etc. The scientific study of research practices is known as meta-research.

-A researcher is a person who conducts research, especially in order to discover new information or to reach a new understanding.
-In order to be a social researcher or a social scientist, one should have enormous knowledge of subjects related to social science that they are specialized in.
-Similarly, in order to be a natural science researcher, the person should have knowledge of fields related to natural science (physics, chemistry, biology, astronomy, zoology and so on).
-Professional associations provide one pathway to mature in the research profession.
+A researcher is a person who conducts research.